 |Three courses (3 s.h. each) related to African American studies numbered 3000 or above; at least 6 s.h. of these must be taken in a department other than a student's primary area of study (consult advisor)||9|

 Admission to the certificate program is determined by application.
 Applications are reviewed by the African American Studies Graduate Steering Committee twice each year.
-Applications should be received no later than October 15 for spring entry; March 15 for summer or fall entry (the application deadline is extended for fall 2018 entry to August 1).
+Applications should be received no later than October 15 for spring entry; March 15 for summer or fall entry.

-For more information on formal application to the certificate program, contact the African American Studies director of graduate studies or view the Graduate Certificate in African American Studies web page.
+For more information on formal application to the certificate program, contact the African American Studies director of graduate studies or view the Graduate Certificate in African American Studies website.